 The primary objectives of our executive compensation program are to attract and retain talented executives to effectively manage and lead our company and to create long-term stockholder value.
 We compensate our executive officers primarily through a mix of base salary, performance-based annual cash awards, and service- and performance-based long-term incentive awards.
-Consistent with our pay-for-performance philosophy, a substantial portion of our executives' compensation is at risk and linked to the successful performance and management of our company against rigorous performance measures established by our Compensation Committee.
-Our 2017 executive compensation program continued to include a number of best compensation practices, including the following:
+Consistent with our pay-for-performance philosophy, a substantial portion of our executives' compensation is at risk and linked to the successful performance and management of our company, as measured against rigorous performance goals established by our Compensation Committee.
+Our 2019 executive compensation program continued to include a number of best compensation practices, including the following:

-- ✓ Alignment of executive pay with company performance : - 2017 incentives are largely performance-contingent, with long-term incentive awards roughly two-thirds performance-contingent and short-term incentive awards entirely performance-contingent - Performance goals are rigorous and are based almost exclusively on objective, quantitative criteria - 2015 long-term incentive program three-year performance thresholds were not achieved as of December 31, 2017, resulting in the forfeiture of the associated performance-contingent awards - 2017 short-term incentive program performance goals were largely achieved, resulting in annual bonus payments at 98.6% of the target bonuses - Competitive compensation and incentive program target opportunities for executives to continue to align their overall compensation with the market for executive talent - ✓ Set our short-term incentive payout opportunities to provide high upside if performance goals are exceeded, while paying low or no bonus if goals are not achieved - ✓ Granted long-term incentives to NEOs and other key contributors, which include a significant portion that is contingent upon the achievement of rigorous and clearly-defined performance measures - ✓ No payment of excessive perquisites to any NEO or other key employee - ✓ Double-trigger change-in-control provisions included in all employment agreements and long-term incentive award agreements - ✓ Prohibition against re-pricing of equity incentive awards without stockholder approval under our 2015 Plan - ✓ Stock Ownership and Retention Policy for NEOs and directors (5x base salary for CEO, 2x base salary for other NEOs, and 3x annual cash retainer for directors, increasing to 5x the annual cash retainer in February 2018) - ✓ Compensation Recoupment Policy, or "clawback policy," for NEOs and other key employees - ✓ Prohibition against hedging and pledging, as set forth in our Code of Business Conduct and Ethics - Compensation program governed by an independent Compensation Committee with input from an independent compensation consultant
+- ✓ Alignment of executive pay with company performance: - 2019 incentives are largely performance-contingent, with long-term incentive awards roughly one-half performance-contingent and short-term incentive awards entirely performance-contingent - Performance goals are rigorous and are based almost exclusively on objective, quantitative criteria - Quantitative 2019 short-term incentive performance goals were largely achieved, resulting in annual bonus payments at 80.7% of target bonuses, when factoring in lack of payout for strategic objectives, as described in more detail below - Our compound annual growth rates ("CAGR") of net income and earnings per share between 2017 and 2019 ranked in the 60th and 70th percentile, respectively, of our peer group, contributing to the payment of 96.6% of target performance-contingent restricted stock units and 126.6% of target cash-settled performance units under the performance-contingent awards associated with the 2017 long-term incentive program - ✓ Competitive compensation and incentive program target opportunities for our executives in order to continue to align their overall compensation with the market for executive talent - ✓ Highly variable short-term incentive payout opportunities to provide high upside if performance goals are exceeded, while paying low or no bonus amounts if goals are not achieved - ✓ Focus on long-term strategic goals through long-term incentive grants to NEOs and other key contributors, which include a significant portion that is contingent upon the achievement of rigorous and clearly-defined performance measures over a three-year period

+- ✓ No payment of excessive perquisites to any NEO or other key employee - ✓ No excise tax gross-up payments to any NEO or other key employee - ✓ Double-trigger change-in-control provisions included in all employment agreements and long-term incentive award agreements - ✓ Prohibition against re-pricing of equity incentive awards without stockholder approval under our 2015 Plan - ✓ Stock Ownership and Retention Policy for NEOs and directors (5x base salary for CEO, 2x base salary for other NEOs, and 5x annual cash retainer for directors) - ✓ Compensation Recoupment Policy, or "clawback policy," for NEOs and other key employees - ✓ Prohibition against hedging and pledging, as set forth in our Code of Ethics and our Stock Ownership and Retention Policy - ✓ Compensation program governed by an independent Compensation Committee with input from an independent compensation consultant